richpauloo/beautiful-jekyll/_posts/2019-11-17-Linking-a-Custom-Domain-to-Github-Pages.md

 * type = A
 * name = @
 * points to (value) = IP

 <center>
 <img src="/img/ar.png" alt="custom domain with github pages tutorial" width="100%"/>
 </center>

-The IP are the Github IP addresses that host your username.github.io site.
+For IP, supply the Github IP addresses that host your username.github.io site.
 As of writing (2019-11-15) these IPs are:

 ```
 185.199.108.153